Growing Shallots For Haute Cuisine Use

-Milder than the onion, far milder than garlic, and less likely than either to give you bad breath, you’ll find shallot bulbs to be an easy addition to your garden.
+Milder than the onion, far milder than garlic, and less likely to give you bad breath, you’ll find each shallot bulb an easy addition to your garden.
 And at a fraction of a price to the supermarket shallots, you’ll be able to incorporate them into your regular rotation of garden-fresh veggies!

 Quick Care Guide

 |Common Name(s)||Shallot, multiplier onions, eschalot, French shallots, French shallot, red shallot, grey shallot, griselle, potato onion, Dutch shallot|

 |Scientific Name||Allium cepa aggregatum, Allium ascalonicum, Allium oschaninii, Allium cepa var of different kinds|

 |Soil||Well-draining loose soil|

 |Fertilizer||Compost at planting.
 Dilute fish emulsion no more than 1x monthly.|